bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 ### JSON

-Both Postgres and MySQL supports JSON column.
+Both Postgres and MySQL support JSON column.
 Postgres supports more features:

 - More operators to access JSON features.
 - Allow to create index on JSON fields.

 ### CTE (Common Table Expression)

-Postgres has a more comphensive support for CTE:
+Postgres has a more comprehensive support for CTE:

 - SELECT, UPDATE, INSERT, DELETE inside a CTE.
 - SELECT, UPDATE, INSERT, DELETE following a CTE.